-- 395 Some are concerned that IFRS 17 allows the recognition of a gain upon initial recognition even though the reinsurance agreement is in a net cost position may impair prudence and create structuring opportunities for those who would want to achieve a specific result.
-The resulting accounting would mean that any remaining or resulting net cost would be recognised in profit or loss over the lifetime of the reinsurance contracts. - 396 EFRAG considers that the standard avoids a mismatch with the loss recognised on the related direct insurance contracts, by the upfront recognition of income on the reinsurance contract held.
-To qualify the reinsurance contract held must be entered into before or at the same time as the underlying contracts. - 397 Therefore, EFRAG is of the view that the opportunities are theoretical and hence concludes that this does not affect prudence.
+- 397 Some are concerned that IFRS 17 allows the recognition of a gain upon initial recognition even though the reinsurance agreement is in a net cost position may impair prudence and create structuring opportunities for those who would want to achieve a specific result.
+The resulting accounting would mean that a net cost position would be recognised in profit or loss over the lifetime of the reinsurance contracts. - 398 EFRAG considers that the Standard avoids a mismatch with the loss recognised on the related direct insurance contracts, by the recognition of the corresponding income on the reinsurance contract held.
+To qualify the reinsurance contract held must be entered into before or at the same time as the underlying contracts. - 399 Therefore, EFRAG is of the view that the opportunities are theoretical and hence concludes that this does not affect prudence.